Start Building for Free

 • You can enable dynamic configuration using setup workflows in CircleCI.
 To learn about dynamic configuration, read the Dynamic configuration guide.

-• At this time, the Free and Open Source setting is not currently supported, but there are plans to make this available in the future.
+• At this time, the Free and Open Source setting is not currently supported for GitLab integrations.

 GitLab project SSH keys